- Go Hiking

 Allowed on leash

-A short distance beyond, the yellow blazes turn left and follow the grassy Hall Road for about 150 feet.
+A short distance beyond, the yellow blazes turn left and follow the grassy Hall Road for about 300 feet.
 Where the road bears left, continue along the yellow-blazed trail as it bears right, leaving the road.
-It descends to a low point, with several huge uprooted trees, then ascends gradually, climbing several rock outcrops on the way.
+It descends to a low point, with many fallen trees, then ascends gradually, traversing several rocky areas on the way.
 About a mile and a half from the start of the hike, the Sackett Trail turns right onto Continental Road, another woods road, which it follows for a short distance to its junction with Hulse Road (Continental Road is blocked off with a cable immediately before this junction).

 Here, the Sackett Trail ends.
-You should turn left onto Hulse Road, now following the route of the Stillman Trail, blazed with yellow rectangles, which is co-aligned with the Highlands Trail (teal-diamond blazes).
+You should turn left onto Hulse Road, now following the route of the Stillman Trail, blazed with yellow rectangles, which is co-aligned with the Highlands Trail (teal diamond blazes).
 The trail follows the road for only 150 feet.
 Just past a stream crossing, watch carefully as the yellow and teal blazes bear right, leaving the road, and continue ahead on a footpath.
-Follow the Stillman and Highlands trails through a thick stand of mountain laurel and then steadily uphill.
-After a while, the grade moderates.
+Follow the Stillman and Highlands trails through a thick stand of mountain laurel and then steadily but gradually uphill.
 About 0.4 mile from the last intersection, the trail climbs steeply over a rock outcrop and reaches the 1,410-foot summit of Black Rock Mountain, after which the forest is named.
-The summit affords expansive views to the north and east over the Hudson River, with a side trail (marked by blue footprints) leading to a particularly fine view to the northeast.
+The panoramic view from the summit includes Schunemunk Mountain and the Metro-North Railroad’s Moodna Viaduct to the west, and the Hudson River (crossed by the Newburgh-Beacon Bridge) to the northeast.

-After you've rested for a while, turn right and follow the teal and yellow blazes as they descend rather steeply on a wide footpath.
-At one point, the trail has been rerouted to the left to avoid a badly eroded section of the original footpath.
+After you’ve rested for a while, turn right and follow the teal and yellow blazes as they descend rather steeply on a wide footpath.
 At the base of the descent, the trail makes a sharp left turn.
 Here, you should turn right, leaving the yellow-and-teal-blazed trail, and turn right on a grassy path that leads for 50 feet down to White Oak Road, a wide gravel road.
 Turn right on White Oak Road and follow it as it climbs gently, paralleling the outlet stream from Arthurs Pond to the left.
-After crossing a culvert in an open area, with a swamp to the right, you'll reach a T-intersection, with a giant white oak tree (after which the road is named) in the middle of the intersection.
-A bench has been placed here, affording another opportunity for a short break.
+In about half a mile, you’ll reach a T-intersection, with a giant white oak tree (after which the road is named) in the middle of the intersection.

-Turn left at the road intersection onto Continental Road, passing a pine plantation to the left.
-In 200 feet, you'll reach a junction with the white-blazed White Oak Trail.
-Turn right and follow the white blazes, which run along a chained-off woods road for a short distance, then continue ahead where the main woods road turns left.
-The White Oak Trail soon narrows to a footpath.
-In about a third of a mile, it crosses a stream and reaches the stone impoundment of Sphagnum Pond.
-The trail skirts the dam, passing through a wet, grassy area, and climbs to cross Sutherland Road.
+Turn left at the intersection onto Continental Road, passing a pine plantation on the left.
+In 200 feet, you’ll reach a junction with the white-blazed White Oak Trail.
+Turn right and follow the white blazes, which run along a grassy woods road for a short distance, then continue ahead where the main woods road turns left.
+The White Oak Trail soon narrows to a footpath and goes through a dense mountain laurel thicket, with an understory of blueberry.
+In about a third of a mile, it crosses a stream and reaches the stone dam of Sphagnum Pond.
+The trail skirts the dam, crosses a wet grassy area on puncheons, bears left at the end of the pond, and climbs to cross Sutherland Road.
 Continue ahead on the White Oak Trail, which climbs along a grassy woods road that soon narrows to a footpath.
 At the top of the climb, the White Oak Trail ends at a junction with the yellow-rectangle-blazed Stillman Trail (co-aligned with the teal-diamond-blazed Highlands Trail), a grassy woods road.